- You do not have any products in your shopping cart yet.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.

-How to Best Protect Your Table Long-Term?
+How Do You Best Protect Your Table Long-Term?

 - Maintain humidity between 45–60 %.